-Management anticipates that all of the above standards, amendments and interpretations will be adopted by the Company to the extent applicable, from their effective dates.
-Management is currently assessing the impact that IFRS 16 could have on the Company.
-Otherwise, the adoption of these standards, amendments and interpretations is not expected to have any material impact on the financial statements of the Company in the period of their initial application.
+Management anticipates that all of the above standards, improvements, interpretations and amendments will be adopted by the Company to the extent applicable from their effective dates.
+The adoption of these standards, improvements, interpretations and amendments is not expected to have a material impact on the financial statements of the Company in the year of their initial application.